-What is There to Do at Baker Beach?
+What to Do at Baker Beach

+Most people go to Baker Beach just to take a walk and enjoy the views, but you'll also find people fishing in the ocean.
 People also go sunbathing at the beach, and the end nearest the bridge is a very busy clothing-optional area.
 However, because of rip tides and rough surf that have claimed many lives here, swimming at Baker Beach is not advised at any time.

-Just above the beach is Battery Chamberlin, which holds the last 6-inch "disappearing gun" of its type on the West Coast.
+Just above the beach is Battery Chamberlin, which holds the last six-inch "disappearing gun" of its type on the West Coast.
 It was one of four guns mounted on disappearing carriages that hid them from the enemy.
 They had a range of nine miles and could fire at the rate of two rounds per minute.
 On the first full weekend of each month, it comes out of hiding.

 What You Need to Know Before You Go to Baker Beach

-Baker Beach is a west-facing beach, primarily a day-use area that closes well before sunset in summer.
+- Baker Beach is a west-facing beach, primarily a day-use area that closes well before sunset in summer.

-Baker Beach has no entrance fees and no parking fees.
+- Baker Beach has no entrance fees and no parking fees.
 On busy days, the parking lot can fill to capacity and traffic going to the Golden Gate Bridge can make it hard to get there.

-You'll find restrooms in the parking lot and picnic tables nearby.
+- You'll find restrooms in the parking lot and picnic tables nearby.
 Alcohol and glass containers are not allowed on the beach.

-Pets are allowed, on a leash only.
+- Pets are allowed, on a leash only.

-Baker Beach is a popular nude beach.
+- Baker Beach is a popular nude beach.
 People who are nude stay on the end of the beach closer to the bridge, but it's hard to visit without seeing a few naked bodies.
 If public nudity bothers you, this may not be the place for you.

-In the summer, it can be foggy at Baker Beach all day.
-It's a condition so predictable that locals have a name for it "June gloom."
+- In the summer, it can be foggy at Baker Beach all day.
+It's a condition so predictable that locals have called it "June gloom."
 But don't let that fool you.
-It can start in May and extend into July.
+It can start in "May Gray" and extend into "No Sky July" too.